 These yummy low-carb Peanut Butter Protein Balls are among my favorite healthy snacks!
 They are easy to make, no-bake, gluten-free, and will stay fresh in the fridge for days.

-When you find yourself craving a little taste of something sweet, these peanut butter bites are absolutely perfect.
+The peanut butter bites are absolutely perfect when you find yourself craving a little taste of something sweet.
 Plus, they have a nice 7.6 grams of protein per serving!

-This recipe is so easy.
-If you have a blender, you will be done in 10 minutes.
-If you don’t have a blender, it may take you 12 minutes.
+Whipping up a batch of these no-bake energy bites is so easy.
+If you have a blender, it can be done in 10 minutes.
+If you don’t have a blender, it may take you 12 minutes total time.

 You’re only 5 easy steps away from these super tasty peanut butter protein bites!